Jared Olivetti, Pastor

 As a reformed church, we believe that salvation...Is by the grace of God alone, given through Jesus Christ

 While teaching in junior high, Jared began praying about God's call to become a pastor.
 After seeking counsel, he began an internship with Pastor Dave Long of the Lafayette RPC and then entered the RP seminary in Pittsburgh.
 Upon graduation in 2004, he became the associate pastor of the Lafayette RPC.
 Two years later, he was sent out and installed as the church planting pastor of IRPC.

-Jared and Lisa, his wife of ten years, have four young children.
+Jared and Lisa have five young children.

 |Call to worship|

 |Psalm of praise||Psalm 98A|

 |Scripture reading||Habakkuk 2:4|

 |Sermon||Live by faith|